 Jaw pain is one of the most common conditions that people have to cope with.
 What are some of the ways that you can alleviate TMJ pain naturally?
 Can a chiropractor help with TMJ dysfunction?
-We will address the answers to these questions in our article, so get ready for the best ways to get natural help for jaw pain and the other symptoms of TMJ dysfunction.
+We will address the answers to these questions in our article, so get ready for the best ways to get natural help for jaw pain and the other symptoms of TMJ disorder.

 We often get asked, which is better for pain, ice or heat?
 The answer is that it has to do with the cause of the pain.
 Heat can draw more blood to an injury and help to speed up healing.
 However, this process also brings more white blood cells to the area.
 So if the pain is coming from inflammation, heat can actually make the problem worse.